Research

 Phylogenetic networks are becoming essential to represent complex evolutionary relationships when LGT and other reticulation events are involved.

-In collaboration with Prof. Louxin Zhang, we developed algorithms related to two fundamental problems in phylogenetic networks, the tree containment problem (TCP) and the cluster containment problem (CCP).
-We are interested to solve other related problems.
+We previously developed algorithms related to two fundamental problems in phylogenetic networks, the tree containment problem (TCP) and the cluster containment problem (CCP).
+We are interested in solving other related problems.

 References: